dtt101/omarchy-lost-words-theme/README.md

 The original JPEG image objects were extracted directly from the downloaded poster PDFs without recompression.
 Each original is 1597 x 2176 pixels and is preserved in `artwork/`.
 The desktop versions use selected 1597 x 898 landscape crops, resized with Lanczos to 2560 x 1440 and saved as high-quality JPEGs.
 This is an enlargement of the available source detail, not native 1440p artwork.
 The botanical wallpapers show details of the taller paintings; full compositions remain in `artwork/`.

-The Explorer's Guide contains much smaller illustrations, so its images were not used for desktop backgrounds.
-No AI-generated or repainted imagery is included.

 ## Palette

 | Role | Colour |